 On-demand apps are all the rage now.
-If you are unfamiliar with the term, it is simply an app that brings together customer and service provider.
+If you are unfamiliar with the term, it is simply an app that brings together customers and service providers.
 So any app that you use to get a service to your doorstep is an On-Demand App.
-Uber started it the rush by offering to bring you a cab to where you are for a price that is less than most other taxi services.
-There are On-Demand Apps for almost anything now, laundry to food delivery and plumbing and even massages.
+Uber started the trend by offering to bring you a ride to where ever you are for a price that is less than most other taxi services.
+Now a days there are On-Demand Apps for almost anything, from laundry and food delivery to plumbing and even massages.
 Getting an app up and running for a service is the way to go.

 In the tech industry, this trend is often called ‘uberization’.
-There are more apps that are coming up as the Uber of that industry and it is growing fast.
-The ideas are amazing, think about a service that you would really like or want, but are unable to get from where you are.
+There are more apps that are coming up as the Uber of specific industries and the market is growing fast.
+The ideas being thought of and implemented are amazing, think about a service that you would really like or want, but are unable to get from where you are.
 Yes, that can be made into an app.

 It is not impossible to grow to be an international brand, but it is unlikely that a new app is going to overtake established brands.
-Is Uber the best Uber out there?
-Absolutely not, in fact, there are people working on apps that can be a lot better, safer, and even cheaper than Uber in the same industry.
-They might even get famous and people start using it, but Uber was first, they cornered the market and hailing cabs through a phone has become synonymous with Uber.
+Is Uber the best ride sharing app out there?
+Absolutely not, in fact, there are people working on similar apps that can be a lot better, safer, and even cheaper than Uber in the same industry.
+They might even get famous and have lots of people start using it, but Uber was first, they cornered the market and hailing cabs through a phone has become synonymous with Uber.
 It’s like Google, you don’t search on Google, you simply ‘Google’ your queries.

 What to do then?
 There are virgin markets and services that still need On-Demand Apps.
 Look for a niche market, then slowly expand.
 The app need not be customer facing.
 It can even be business based on-demands.

 Why is this style of app and business models so popular?
 Why should you be interested in implementing one into your business?